Skip to main content

 Full Description

-A grade II listed public house dating to the early 19th century.
-It is built of painted red brick with painted stone dressings and rendered plinth.
-It has a plain tile roof with brick gable stacks and dentilled eaves band.
-It is of three storeys and three bays plus a single storey bay to the east.
-There are steps up to a central segment headed doorcase with a panelled door, in a raised brick surround, with a simple hood and bootscrapers to each side.
+Roebuck Inn, Potter Street, Melbourne, an early 19th century building.
+From the National Heritage List for England: 'SK 38/3925 PARISH OF MELBOURNE POTTER STREET 6/161 (South Side) The Roebuck GV II Public house.
+Early C19.
+Painted red brick with painted stone dressings and rendered plinth.
+Plain tile roof with brick gable stacks and dentilled eaves band.
+Three storeys and three bays plus single storey bay to east.
+Steps up to a central segment headed doorcase with panelled door, in a raised brick surround, with a simple hood and bootscrapers to each side.
 To either side there are glazing bar sashes.
-The ground floor has a 20th century plastic canopy across the full width.
+Ground floor has a C20 plastic canopy across the full width.
 Above there are three similar sashes and above again to either side there are similar smaller sashes flanking a blocked central window.
 All windows have rusticated wedge lintels with raised keystones.
-A single storey bay to the east has a full height segmental arch with double plank doors.
+Single storey bay to east has a full height segmental arch with double plank doors.
+Included for group value only.
+Listing NGR: SK3873525197.'
 (1)

 Sources/Archives (1)